 Parking permits may be purchased by those students who have earned the privilege of bringing a car to campus (See "Privilege System" section).
 Requests for permits and payment are completed online through the UNT Parking & Transportation website.
 Permits must be displayed on the vehicle windshield and valid for the academic year in which it was purchased.
-Parking complaints, or concerns, and specific permit purchasing questions should be directed to the UNT Parking & Transportation office, (940)565-3020.
+Parking complaints, or concerns, and specific permit purchasing questions should be directed to the UNT Transportation Services.